Bobbyfirmino/X-shape/README.md

 If you choose any odd no. it will create the X shape of all the numbers.

-i'll be probably look like this:-
+It will be probably look like this:-